 Teaching: Dr. Weir regularly teaches the criminological theory course at undergraduate and graduate level.
 In addition, she frequently teaches courses related to violence, victimization, and childhood maltreatment.
+Dr. Weir also coordinates all non-law-enforcement criminal justice internships for both, undergraduate and graduate students.

 Research: Dr. Weir’s research has been published in Journal of Criminal Justice and Behavior, Journal of Criminal Justice, Journal of Criminal Justice Education, and Youth Violence and Juvenile Justice, among others.
 During her short tenure, she has also obtained internal university-level teaching and research grants, as well as a federal research grant, and been a part of an on-going contract between the UCCS and Colorado Department of Corrections.